SteelCompendium/data-bestiary-md/Trained Gelatinous Cube.md

 - ✦ ≤11: 3 acid damage; 1 dazed (save ends)
 - ★ 12–16: 5 acid damage; 2 dazed (save ends)

-Effect: A size 2 or smaller creature restrained by this attack is pulled into one of the cube’s squares and moves with the cube.
+Effect: A size 2 or smaller creature restrained by this attack is pulled into one of the cube's squares and moves with the cube.
 The creature takes 3 acid damage at the start of each of their turns while restrained.
 When restrained ends, the creature moves to the nearest unoccupied square adjacent to the cube.

 **3 Malice**
 The cube attacks 1 additional target.

-**You Didn’t Pay Attention!
+**You Didn't Pay Attention!
 (Free Triggered Action)**

-Keywords: — Trigger: A creature moves or is force moved into the cube.
+Keywords: - Trigger: A creature moves or is force moved into the cube.
 Distance: Self Target: Self Effect: The cube uses Engulf with a double edge.

 **Translucent Cube**